What does it mean if your child is diagnosed with a learning disability after they are born?

 Spotting the signs

-The early signs of a learning disability can be difficult to spot, but may include:
+The early signs of a learning disability can be difficult to spot, but may include the following:

 - Babies may have trouble feeding, for example sucking and digesting.